 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Olympus 25mm F1.2 Pro is the longer of the two lenses at 87mm.
 The Lensbaby Burnside 35 with a length of 70mm, is 17mm shorter.
 On the other hand, there is no difference between the max diameters of these lenses, both coming at 70mm.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Lensbaby Burnside 35 weighs 374g, which means it is 36g (8%) lighter than the Olympus 25mm F1.2 Pro which has a weight of 410g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Micro Four Thirds Mount for size comparison purposes.